prad-human-007/offlineLLM/Readme.md

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

+used Marker library in python for pdf parsing [Marker Github](https://github.com/VikParuchuri/marker)

 ## Running the Vite Frontend
 To start the frontend in development mode: